I know it’s tough. Your pain is real and sometimes suffocating.

 4. God loves you.
 I saved the best reason to keep living for last!
 I believe this reason applies to everyone.
 God made you and He has a great plan for your life whether you see it now or not.
 God never promised life wouldn’t be hard, but He did promise He would be with you in whatever it is you’re going through.
 It’s never His desire that you kill yourself.
 Don’t make yourself out to be the judge, jury, the accused, and the executioner.
 It’s God’s decision when you live and die, not yours.

 God created you because He wanted you to live a rich and meaningful life.
-Even though life can seem unbearable at times, with God on your side, there is always reason for hope things will get better.
+Even though life can seem unbearable at times, with God on your side, there is always reason for hope.
 But we can’t do it alone.

 Please don’t rob yourself of tomorrow, when tomorrow could be the greatest time of your life.
 Live today and give tomorrow a chance.
 If you do that everyday, you will live a life of love, hope, and courage.
 Anyone can quit on life, but life was never designed to be quit on.
 So don’t give up, no matter what!
 Don’t give up!